MockingbirdME/game_md/core_rules/strains.md

 ***Attribute points:*** 9

 ***Required Traits:***
-* Four Legs - gain 3 bonus dice to all balance checks related to the character keeping their footing, also ignore up to two penalty dice to movement checks caused by rough or difficult terrain.
+* Four Legs - gain 3 ranks to the balance secondary skill and ignore up to two penalty dice to movement checks caused by rough or difficult terrain.
 * Pheromone Communication - can communicate rough ideas with other Teejee within 30m silently.
 * Pheromone Influence - gain 4 bonus dice on all checks to control Teejee drones and 4 penalty dice to avoid being influenced by Teejee breeding females.